Home Insurance

 In Florida, understanding your homeowners insurance also requires an understanding of Florida home insurance roof requirements.
 Your roof can have a significant impact on your premium based on factors like its age, the materials used and whether your insurer offers options such as stated value limit coverage or a roof surface reimbursement schedule for older roofs.

-Coverage options and premium amounts for roofing can vary significantly between different insurers.
+Coverage options and premium amounts that homeowners insurance cover for roofing can vary significantly between different insurers.
 Needless to say, even with a basic understanding of roof requirements for homeowners insurance in Florida, trying to find the right coverage option for your needs can be confusing.

 This is where Worth Insurance can help.
-Our team of expert agents can help you find a quote that meets your specific needs — ensuring that you have adequate coverage for your roof with-out breaking the bank.
-Contact us today to get a quote and learn more about what you can do to protect your property.
+Our team of expert agents can help you find a quote that meets your specific needs — ensuring that you have adequate coverage for your roof without breaking the bank.
+Contact us today to get a quote and learn more about your insurance cover what you can do to protect your property.

 Florida Roof Replacement Law Changes